 For business leaders looking to unlock their enterprise’s digital transformation, War and Peace and IT provides clear context and strategies.
 Schwartz demystifies the role IT plays in the modern enterprise, allowing business leaders to create new strategies for the new digital battleground.

 “Napoleon couldn’t centrally manage his battles in real time, but today’s leaders have no excuse.
-Independent cell-based teams using rapid hypothesis testing will win the battles against competitors who remain old-school.
-After explaining to IT leaders how to get A Seat at the Table, Mark Schwartz has advice for everyone else at the table.”
+Independent cell-based teams using rapid hypothesis testing will win the battles against competitors who remain old-school.”